-In Costa Rica there is one insurance company, the government, and they require all foreigners renting a car in Costa Rica to buy insurance.
+In Costa Rica there is one insurance company, the government, (technically there are others) and they require all foreigners renting a car in Costa Rica to buy insurance.
 This is to avoid a tourist having an accident and later their credit card company denying coverage after the tourist has left Costa Rica.

 This will avoid any surprise car rental charges upon your arrival.
 Also most credit card companies explicitly EXCLUDE Costa Rica car rental for coverage and more specifically for 4×4 vehicles as well as for driving on unpaved roads.(In Costa Rica there are many).